 An ounce of weed costs anywhere from $215 – $300, depending on the quality.

 It’s good to note that the more marijuana you purchase, the less it ends up costing you.
 So, if you regularly use marijuana, it may be smart to buy in the highest amount that makes sense for your lifestyle and budget.
 It may help you save some money in the long run.

 In addition to costs varying by the quality, the costs of weed, and how much you can buy, also varies by state.

 In states where recreational marijuana is legal, prices tend to be much cheaper than in states where it’s just medically legal.
 For example, an eighth of high-quality weed in California will cost you anywhere between $20 – $50 while the same strain and amount might cost you twice as much in New York.

-Now, the next time your friendly, neighborhood budtender (or marijuana delivery service) asks you how much you’d like, you can be a little more confident and specific with each and every purchase.
+Now, the next time your friendly, neighborhood budtender (or marijuana delivery service in California) asks you how much you’d like, you can be a little more confident and specific with each and every purchase.